Page width Text size

 Significant milestone in fight against major horticultural threat

-This summer saw a significant milestone for biosecurity efforts in New Zealand with the first imports of the bio-control agent, the samurai wasp (Trissolocus japonicus).
+This summer saw a significant milestone for biosecurity efforts in New Zealand with the first imports of the bio-control agent, the samurai wasp (Trissolcus japonicus).

-This summer saw a significant milestone for biosecurity efforts in New Zealand with the first imports of the bio-control agent, the samurai wasp (Trissolocus japonicus).
+This summer saw a significant milestone for biosecurity efforts in New Zealand with the first imports of the bio-control agent, the samurai wasp (Trissolcus japonicus).

 Despite its fearsome name, the wasp is a tiny, poppyseed-sized bug that is completely harmless to humans and animals except the Brown Marmorated Stink Bug (BMSB).
 It is a natural predator of BMSB, one of the greatest threats to New Zealand’s horticultural industries.